LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/implementationguide.md

 indicator: messaging
 ---

+### Prerequisites
+It is important that you have followed the [Quick Start guide](/mobile-app-messaging-sdk-for-android-quick-start.html).
+If not, make sure to install the LivePerson Mobile App Messaging SDK before proceeding.

-### Step 1 - Creating initial views
+### Step 1 - Create initial views

-In order to get some basic data from the user, let’s create some initial views on our main activity / an activity of your choosing (more data can be used in order to initialize the SDK, during this guide, we’ll use some basic name features only).
+In this step, you'll use some basic name features to create some initial views on our main activity / an activity of your choosing.

 ![initialview](img/initialview.png)